UmarNazaket/FastAPI-Structure/README.md

 This is a FastAPI project that includes user authentication (sign-up, log-in, and fetching user details) with JWT-based authentication and MongoDB as the database.
 This project follows best practices in folder structure and code organization.

+## Why This Structure is Best Practice

+### Separation of Concerns

+Each component (models, schemas, services, endpoints) is separated, making the codebase more maintainable and understandable.
+This modular approach ensures that changes in one part of the application do not affect others, reducing the risk of introducing bugs.

+### Scalability

+The directory structure supports scaling by organizing the code into distinct functional areas.
+As the application grows, new features and modules can be added without cluttering the existing codebase.

+### Versioning

+API versioning is incorporated, allowing for future expansions and backward compatibility.
+This is essential for maintaining and updating APIs without disrupting existing clients.

+### Security

+Security configurations and mechanisms (like JWT handling) are isolated in a dedicated module.
+This makes it easier to manage and update security policies without affecting other parts of the application.

+### Configuration Management

+Centralized configuration settings using environment variables for better manageability.
+This allows for easy changes in configuration without modifying the codebase, supporting different environments like development, testing, and production.

 ## Table of Contents
 - [Project Structure](#project-structure)
 - [Installation](#installation)